 - salt and pepper

-- 1 or 2 heads of bok choy rinsed well and pulled from the core
+- 2 heads of bok choy rinsed well and pulled from the core

-- 1 teas soy sauce or coconut aminos
+- 1 tsp soy sauce or coconut aminos

 - 30 minutes before grilling, remove the steaks from the fridge, pat them dry, and season them with a heavy salt.
 Arrange them on a wire rack and place them back in the fridge.